InjuMichorius/browser-technologies-2021/README.md

 # HvA Enquete 📝
 ![](https://github.com/InjuMichorius/browser-technologies-2021/blob/master/public/img/documentation/cover.JPG)

 HvA enquete is a school project I made where HvA students can rate the courses.
-The project is focused on progressive enhancement, a principle that makes sure the website is accesible for everyone.
+The project is focused on progressive enhancement, a principle that makes sure the website is accesible for everyone

-ReadEar is a school project I made, allowing blind people to "read" again.
-The project is focused on one user (exclusive design) called Roger Ravelli.
-He used to work as a renewable energy specialist, but he's slowly becoming blind and will need to use a screenreader.
-He likes to read and he's currently a member of a book group.

 [Click here for the live demo](https://injumichorius.github.io/hva-enquete)